 At this level, members enjoy priority security clearance via dedicated lanes in many airports worldwide.
 While this can also be obtained with a business class ticket or by holding a premium credit card, it can be a very useful perk when flying during peak travel season or in providing a streamlined travel experience.

-Aeroplan 35K members also enjoy unlimited complimentary access to Air Canada Maple Leaf Lounges for domestic and transborder travel to the United States.
-Two Maple Leaf Lounge one-time passes are also deposited to your Aeroplan account, and these may be transferred to anyone of your choosing.
+Two one-time Maple Leaf Lounge passes are also deposited to your Aeroplan account, and these may be transferred to anyone of your choosing.

-Your complimentary baggage allowance also increases to three checked bags at 32kg each.
+Your complimentary baggage allowance also increases to three checked bags at 32kg each, and they’ll be marked with priority tags.
 This can be a big money saver if you’re moving across the country or if you tend to travel with a lot of luggage.

 For Select Privileges, 35K members can choose one of the following from Bundle 1: